Lead-in: information about the author

 I. Answer the following questions:

-Speak about structures, systems, units in general; odering principles, the character of the units, the distribution of capabilities.
+Speak about structures, systems, units in general; ordering principles, the character of the units, the distribution of capabilities.